A picture is worth a thousand words! Below are three examples of wind turbine of varying scales.

 Wind Resources in the U.S.

 Average wind speeds vary widely by geographical location.
 Take a few minutes to inspect the wind speed charts from the National Renewable Energy Laboratory below.
-Note the location of the greatest and wind speeds, and think about the physical characteristics of those areas (e.g. flat, mountainous, on-shore, off-shore, etc.).
-Click here for a larger version of the 30m wind speed image and click here for the 80m image.
+Note the location of the greatest and smallest wind speeds, and think about the physical characteristics of those areas (e.g. flat, mountainous, on-shore, off-shore, etc.).
+Click here for a larger version of the 30m wind speed image and click here for the 80 m image.
+Note that the average wind speed is higher at 80m at the same location.
+Wind speed generally increases with height due to the decreasing influence of friction from the earth's surface and things on it.

 To Read Now